dvmason/UnifiedExport/UnifiedExport-Tests.package/UEParameterizedTest.class/README.md

-I have tests fot the subclasses of UEParameterizedTYpe
+I have tests for parameterized tYpes